Line and Fill options are common for a number of tools.

 Infill Colour relates to the colour of the Fill Pattern.
 Use the slider or enter the RGB colour directly into the edit boxes.

-Fill Style and Colour Example
+Example of Fill Style and Colour Example on the Plan

 In this example, the Fill Style of the wall has been changed to Diagonal Crosses and the Infill Colour is blue.

-When one of these patterns is used you can set the transparency option to either transparent or opaqueFormat Trans Opaq respectively.
+respectively.
 When transparent is selected, anything behind the object shows through the gaps.
 Otherwise, with opaque, everything behind the object is obscured and the object's background colour is drawn in the gaps instead.

 You can only set the background colour of an object when the Trans/Opaq controls are enabled and set to Opaque.
 Clicking the coloured preview box opens the Color Select dialog where you can pick a preset colour or define your own.
 The background colour is then used to fill in the gaps of the line or fill pattern, instead of drawing whatever is behind the object.